 It's a beautiful, ethereal experience.

 It used to be thought that the interaction between man and dinoflagellate was not harmful to either.
-Alas, conservationists now believe the oil from our skin might, in fact, be harmful to the little guys.
+Alas, conservationists now believe the oil from our skin might be harmful to the little guys.
 For this reason, jumping in the water is slowly being phased out.

 Kayaking vs. Boating

-There are only two ways to enter the biobay: by kayak and by electric pontoon boat.
+There are only two ways to enter the biobay; by kayak and by electric pontoon boat.
 The kayak ride is a great way to experience the bay's mangrove tunnels and the full splendor of a nighttime excursion, but it can be taxing.
 For those who don't have the stomach or the will for it, the pontoon boat is a much more relaxed means to visit the bay.
-For Kayaking, I can heartily recommend Abe's biobay tour and Island Adventures.
-I've taken both, and Abe and Nelson are both local and knowledgeable guides ...
+For Kayaking, we recommend Abe's biobay tour and Island Adventures.

 Best Time to Go

 If you can, try to go when it's a new moon.
-(In fact, tour operators may not even offer a tour during the full moon, because the effect is so diminished.)
 A black night dotted with stars makes for ideal conditions.
-And if it starts raining, don't curse your luck.
+If it starts raining, don't curse your luck.
 The raindrops on the water will look like emeralds skipping along the surface.